 It is natural to be nervous before job interviews.
 Two tips are:

 1. Prepare to succeed.

 2. Treat each interview as a free training session to create a win-win mindset.
-If get the offer you win, if you don’t, you still win as you can learn from your failures to do better next time.
-Didn’t get the job offers or raise you deserve as a Java developer?
+If you get the offer you win, and if you don’t, you still win as you can learn from your failures to do better next time.
+Didn’t get the job offer or raise you deserve as a Java developer?